 Knowing how to use a SodaStream properly is vital to the longevity of the machine.
 So, make sure you read the SodaStream instructions well before setup and usage.
 If the home soda maker is not handled properly or cleaned regularly, issues can pop up.

 However, it’s not always user errors that lead to problems.
 Sometimes, it could be a problem with the machine itself.
 Despite the great reputation, SodaStream machines can and do malfunction.
 If you think the issue is due to a manufacturing defect and/or failure then we advise you to get in touch with the SodaStream support team.

 Can a SodaStream be repaired?

-Suppose your Sparkling Water Maker malfunctions within the warranty period, and it is determined the problem is due to faulty artistry or materials.
-In that case, SodaStream will repair or replace it free of charge at SodaStream’s discretion within the limitations set out in the product’s warranty.
+Suppose your SodaStream malfunctions within the warranty period, and it is determined that the problem is due to faulty workmanship or materials, SodaStream will send you a replacement of new or comparable value, free of charge.

 What is the warranty on SodaStream?
 Under normal home use, SodaStream provides a 2 (two) years limited warranty following the date of purchase.
 Remember to register your SodaStream online by visiting www.sodastream.com

 If your SodaStream machine is outside of the warranty period and you would like to save money on the purchase of a new machine then read on as we have some simple fixes for common problems that should have you making your favourite sparkling water in no time.